 The project was challenging in the sense that the NEWMEDIA team had to bring together two existing companies, JobApp and talentReef, to form a new, single entity, talentReef, and brand them for the web.
-The NEWMEDIA team worked diligently with the CEOs of each organization to understand the culture and message they intended for their users through the combination of both companies’ visions.
+NEWMEDIA’s Denver web design team worked diligently with the CEOs of each organization to understand the culture and message they intended for their users through the combination of both companies’ visions.
 One of the first challenges was determining the overall brand feel, color scheme, logo, and tagline for the new entity.
 This step had to happen before the website redesign, and it took multiple iterations until we achieved the final result.
 We combined aspects of each company into the final version of the logo and believe that the crisp, clean elements of the logo are appealing to existing and new users.
 Our team created versions to use for building signage, trade show booths, business cards and other printed materials, and of course, the website and emails.

 Below are two screenshots of the two separate websites before the NEWMEDIA team started work on rebranding and website design.